OCHA-DAP/hdx-python-scraper/doc/main.md

 The configuration above reads from a `dataset` from HDX, looking for a resource of `format` "xlsx".
 In that file, it uses columns specified by `iso3_header` and `regional_header`.
 Regions in the `ignore` list are not included.
-The `toplevel_region` is what is used as the key for the dictionary that is provided in `RegionLookup.iso3_to_regions` which allows one to many mappings from countries to regions.
-There is also `RegionLookup.iso3_to_region` which assumes a one to one mapping.
+A country can map to not only what is specified in the dataset but also to `toplevel_region` (eg. GHO) which covers all countries given by the second parameter of the `load` call (eg. gho_countries) and to one or more additional regions given in the optional third parameter (eg. "HRPs").
+For the third parameter, each key value pair is a mapping from a region name to a list of countries in that region.

-Where the third parameter is provided to `RegionLookup.load`, each key value pair is a mapping from a region name to a set of countries in that region and is added to the data loaded from the dataset.
-In addtion, additional keys are created in `RegionLookup.iso3_to_regions` for each key in the third parameter.
+RegionLookup provides class variables `regions` (list of regions) and `iso3_to_region` (one-to-one mapping from country ISO3 code to region name based purely on the dataset read from the configuration).
+It also provides `iso3_to_regions` which is a one-to-many mapping from country ISO3 code to multiple region names which will include the `toplevel_region` and additional regions specified in the third parameter.

 # Real World Usage